OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 1. Manual steps
 1. A script that can be manually run
+1. A scripted step that runs automatically and is then checked manually
 1. A scripted step that runs automatically

-For example, the database backup is currently being done manually, but the instructions for this step could be updated to include a script that will run the backup.
+For example, the database backup is currently being done manually, but the instructions for this step could be updated to include the script to run the backup.
 Although the script will still be manually run, it will make it more likely that the backup will be done the same way each time.

 Once you have a script instruction that is being manually executed, you could move that script into a new step.
 The existing manual intervention step could become a "check" that the automation worked as expected and when you have confidence in the automation you could remove the manual step entirely.

 You may find that there are existing step templates that will help you with your automation, for example there are step templates for backing up SQL databases on AWS, Azure, or SQL Server.
 You can find step templates by navigating to **{{ Library,Step Templates,BROWSE LIBRARY }}**.

-Once you have introduced more automation, you should review how often you deploy.
-If your deployment was only released once a month because it took so long to roll it out, you could look at moving to weekly releases.

-Frequent deployments are correlated to high-performance, not simply because releasing often is a high-performance trait, but beause of what you learn and adjust to achieve it.

 ## Summary

-## Further reading

-- Docs
-- Community Slack
-- Where else?
+You now know how to map a manual deployment in Octopus deploy and understand some of the benefits of doing this.
+You can use the process control and tracking in Octopus to introduce or improve several of the [ten pillars of pragmatic deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments), as your deployments will be more repeatable, visible, auditable, standardized, and coordinated.